Philippe Petit

-Since then, Petit has lived in New York, where he has been artist-in-residence at the Cathedral of St. John the Divine, also a location of other aerial performances.
+Since then, Petit has lived in New York, where he has been artist-in-residence at the Cathedral of St. John the Divine, another site of his aerial performances.
 He has done wire walking as part of official celebrations in New York, across the United States, and in France and other countries, as well as teaching workshops on the art.
-In 2008, Man on Wire, a documentary directed by James Marsh about Petit's walk between the towers, won numerous awards.
-He was also the subject of a children's book and an animated adaptation of it, released in 2005.
+In 2008, Man on Wire, a documentary directed by James Marsh about Petit's walk between the towers, won numerous awards including the 2009 Academy Award for Best Documentary Feature.
 The Walk, a film based on Petit's walk, was released in September 2015, starring Joseph Gordon-Levitt as Petit and directed by Robert Zemeckis.
+Petit was also the subject of a children's book and an animated adaptation of it, released in 2005.

 He also became adept at equestrianism, juggling, fencing, carpentry, rock-climbing, and bullfighting.
 Spurning circuses and their formulaic performances, he created his street persona on the sidewalks of Paris.
 In the early 1970s, he visited New York City, where he frequently juggled and worked on a slackline in Washington Square Park.